 John Young's Apollo 16 flown Garland mechanical pencil

 Although on Apollo 7 the plastic-bodied Scripto mechanical pencils familiar from the Gemini project were still used, for later missions (from at least Apollo 9 onwards) a metal mechanical pencil manufactured by Lew Manufacturing Co., of Coventry, Rhode Island, was introduced.
 This pencil was sold commercially as the Garland 35-P.

 The issue of pencil leads breaking off and floating around in zero-g doesn't seem to have been a problem during the Gemini or Apollo missions.
 Bill Pogue stated that he never saw any broken leads floating around during the 84 day Skylab III mission (on which five or six of these pencils were flown), and believed that any such loose debris would have been quickly drawn into the Skylab air duct system and safely collected in the return filter.

-In total, thirty three of these Garland mechanical pencils were flown to the moon on board the Apollo lunar missions, and twelve of these pencils were carried to the lunar surface in the lunar modules.
-One of these surface-flown pencils is shown above.
+If we follow the stowage lists we can say that thirty three Garland mechanical pencils were flown to the moon on board the Apollo lunar missions, and twelve of these pencils were carried to the lunar surface in the lunar modules.

-One of these lunar-flown pencils was lost out of the Apollo 16 Command Module hatch during Ken Mattingly's trans-Earth EVA.
+One lunar-flown pencil was lost out of the Apollo 16 Command Module hatch during Ken Mattingly's trans-Earth EVA.
 At the time John Young seemed to think it was his pencil that had floated out but both Young and Duke have since sold their lunar surface flown Garland pencils, indicating that it was Mattingly's that got away.